How to Start a Podcast: Follow These 11 Steps to Launch in 2025

 What is A Podcast – Simplified?

-If you want to share something that not only grabs attention but keeps it with the world, podcasting is the way to go.
-The first step of starting a podcast is the pre-launch of your podcast.
+If you want to share something with the world that not only grabs attention but keeps it, podcasting is the way to go.
+Podcasts began as audio-only but have now expanded to video also.

 Pre-Launch: Where the Magic Begins